-4.3 Results
+4. Results

-4.3.1 General results
+4.1.
+General results

 The 40 dialogues resulted in 736 user utterances (18.4 per dialogue on average).
 The mean utterance length was 6.7 words.
 80% of the 40 scenarios were solved within ten minutes.
-As expected, there were a lot of errors in the recognition results - about 42% word error rate (WER) - due to the users' unrestricted speech and the fact that the bigram language model used was limited: 250 training utterances with a vocabulary of 350 words and 19 classes.
-7.3% of the words used were out of vocabulary.
-There were large individual differences in terms of understanding.
-The different operators' average understanding is shown in Figure 4.4.
-In the rightmost bar, the average understanding for all subjects is shown.
+There were a lot of errors in the recognition results, about 42% word error rate (WER).
+This was partly due to the users' relatively free speech and partly due to the limited training of the language models (an average 7.3%